chaudharirohit2810/SpotIT/README.md

 </p>

 ##  👨🏻‍💻 About The Project
 SpotIt is a music streaming advertisement muter.
+It detects advertisements in music streaming apps using notifications and mutes the music streaming audio of your phone.
 It works with popular music streaming services like Spotify, JioSaavn and Gaana.
-It detects advertisements using notifications and mutes the music streaming audio of your phone.

 ## :package: Download
 <img src="download.png" width="200" alt="Download the app">